School attendance

 Support for you

-Every parent struggles at some point.
-If you're having difficulties with your child that are affecting their school attendance, it's really important that you talk to your child’s school.
-The school will work with you and support you to make sure your child goes to school regularly and on time.
+You could also speak with your child's school about your concerns.
+The school should work with you and support you to make sure your child goes to school regularly and on time.
 They can:

 • visit you at home or make time to see you at school